netj/3x/docs/tutorial.md

 sorting algorithms, namely, *bubble sort*, *selection sort*, *insertion sort*, *quick sort*, and *merge sort* behave on several sizes and types of inputs, e.g., when the input is already ordered, reversed, or randomly shuffled.
-Implementing those algorithms correctly is obviously important, but what's equally important to obtain a credible result is running different combinations of inputs and recording every detail in a systematic manner.
+Implementing these algorithms correctly is obviously important, but what's equally important to obtain a credible result is running different combinations of inputs and recording every detail in a systematic manner.
 Using 3X, we can easily obtain robust, repeatable experimental results with minimal effort.